fuhui14/SWEN90017-2024-TAP/docs/requirement/Who-Do-Be-Feel.md

 ### Feel
 - **Reasonable:** The system’s design and functionality are practical and sensible, making researchers feel that their needs are met in a logical manner.
 - **Time Efficient:** Researchers feel that their time is respected, with the system providing quick and effective solutions that allow them to focus on their core work.
-- **Educated:** The system empowers researchers to feel informed and knowledgeable, offering insights and tools that enhance their understanding of their audio data.
+- **Guided:** The system helps researchers feel supported and directed, offering clear guidance and intuitive tools that facilitate the transcription process and enhance their understanding of the audio data.
-- **Fun:** Despite the serious nature of the work, the system includes elements that make the experience enjoyable, adding a touch of fun to the transcription process.